PeachyTree/shiro/README.md

 # Celestia Discord Bot

-Celestia ©2018-2020 Snowball#0955
+Celestia ©2018-2020 Shin#0955

-A Discord Bot with focus on Fun, Moderation, Economy, Utility commands and much more.
+A Discord Bot with focus on Fun, Moderation, Utility commands and much more.

 YOU ARE FREE TO USE ITS CODE AS REFERENCE FOR YOUR OWN BOTS.